Hsiaohan-89/Iris-Chen-portfolio/README.md

 ## Iris Chen

-This it's a Hello page with simple introduction of my self and why I'm making this website for myself as starting my journey to become a full-stack sofeware developer, as I will put all my future work here and my experiences we well as people will able to have all the links in my portfolio page and will able to contact me in my get in touch page.
+This it's a Hello page with a simple introduction of myself and why I'm making this website for myself as I start my journey to become a full-stack software developer, I will put all my future work here and my experiences we well as people will able to have all the links in my portfolio page and will able to contact me in my get in touch page.

 [Back to top ⇧](#iris-chen-portfolio)